Sikilabs/pipeline_exec/README.md

 ```

 ## Contribute
 For now, it's very straight forward.
 Everyone is welcome to contribute.
-All pull request are against the develop branch.
+All pull requests are against the develop branch.
 Unit tests and the flake8 linter run at every push.
 Thanks in advance for your contribution :)